 There may be a second blockage further up the pipe in some cases.
 You can identify such by pouring some water down the pipe from the top.
 Once there are no more blockages, replace the sections of the pipe and re-fix the wall clips one after the other.

 Blocked stormwater drain

 If you’ve cleared a blocked downpipe of debris and the water still doesn’t drain then the problem could be further down.
 A blockage in underground pipes means specialist equipment is needed to clear it.
-In some cases the drain may need to be dug up and replaced or relined if it is damaged or collapsed.
-In any case you need the best local blocked drain plumbers to ensure it’s diagnosed and fixed properly.
+In some cases, the drain may need to be dug up and replaced if it is damaged or collapsed.
+But the innovative no-dig drain pipe relining allows you to fix your pipes without the messy digging.
+In any case, you need the best local blocked drain plumbers to ensure it’s diagnosed and fixed properly.

 How do you prevent blockages?

 You will find suitable wire mesh or plastic caps that can fit tightly conveniently into your downpipe size, without slipping down to cause further blockage.
 This helps to sieve out the dirt and leaves while the water passes through.